MarinkoBa/Hate-Speech-Classification/README.md

 #### Done:

 ##### Twitter API
-- find Python library to work with Twitter API
+- find Python library to work with Twitter API &rightarrow; [Tweepy](https://www.tweepy.org/ "Tweepy home")
 - create credentials on Twitter developer portal to use the API
 - become familiar to retrieve tweets by using library
 - program python modul to receive data from the API